-Pay a fee of (amount to be set by municipality) per tree removed.
-This fee shall be placed into a fund dedicated to tree planting and continued maintenance of the trees.
+Pay a fee of $100.00 for exceeding ten (10) trees removed in course of one year.
+This fee shall be placed into a fund dedicated to tree planting and continued maintenance of trees within Oldmans Township.

 SECTION IV.
 Exemptions:

-All persons shall comply with the tree replacement standard outlined above, except in the cases detailed below.
-Proper justification shall be provided, in writing, to the municipality by all persons claiming an exemption [the municipality shall define what “proper justification” is such as photos or statements from NJ licensed tree expert as per NJ Statue 45:15C-11 or arborist.]:
+All persons shall comply with the tree replacement standard outlined above, except in the cases detailed below:

-Residents who remove less than four (4) trees per acre that fall into category 1, 2, or 3 of the Tree Replacement Requirements Table within a five-year period.
-[The number of trees removed is a rolling count across a five-year period.
-For example, if 3 trees from category 1 are removed in July 2023, the ‘count’ resets to zero in July 2028.
-However, if 1 tree from category 1 is removed in July 2023 and another in July of 2025 the first tree will come off the count in July 2028 and the second in July 2030.]
+Residents and homeowners are permissible to cut ten (10) trees per acre every year before requiring tree replacement.

 Tree farms in active operation, nurseries, fruit orchards, and garden centers;

-Properties used for the practice of silviculture under an approved forest stewardship or woodland management plan that is active and on file with the municipality;
+Properties used for the practice of silviculture under an approved forest stewardship or woodland management plan that is active and on file with the municipality, and land used for Agriculture purposes;

 Any trees removed as part of a municipal or state decommissioning plan.
 This exemption only includes trees planted as part of the construction and predetermined to be removed in the decommissioning plan.